mchaudhary22/I2GDS2024/micro_g2/README.md

     ```
     python3 fastp.py
     ```
+> [!NOTE]
+> The data required for Step 1 should be downloaded from NCBI SRA, or it can be found on ARC.
+You can copy the raw files directly from our directory using the following command:
+> ```
+> cp -r /projects/intro2gds/I2GDS2024/micro_g2/rawdata /path/to/destination     #change '/path/to/destination' to your location
+> ```

 ## Step 2: De novo assemble the genome using [SPAdes](https://doi.org/10.1002/cpbi.102)
 - *Data availability: Data needed for this step can be found at `data/` directory*